streamnative/function-mesh-website/docs/configure/function-mesh.md

 This document describes how to create Function Mesh through a `.yaml` file.

-# Prerequisites
+## Prerequisites

-- Create a Kubernetes cluster.
+- Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
-- Create a Pulsar cluster.
+- Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
-- Install FunctionMesh operator and CRD into Kubernetes.
+- Install the Function Mesh Operator and CRD into Kubernetes cluster.

-# Steps
+## Steps

 To create a Function Mesh, follow these steps.